alcobased/puzzle-collection/README.md

-# Word Chains
+# Puzzle Collection

-This project is a word chain puzzle game where the objective is to find a path of words from a starting word to an ending word, where each adjacent word in the path differs by only one letter.
+This project is a collection of puzzles.

 ## Technologies Used